Kaufland.fr – EPR guidelines for France

 The IDU number from the “Packaging” category is mandatory.

-Step 3: Report sales volumes to PRO
+Step 3: Quantity report to PRO

 Sellers must regularly report the volume sold per category to their Producer Responsibility Organisation (PRO).
 The reported sales volumes (based on the number of items, volume or weight of the products sold) serve as the basis for calculating the environmental fees, which must be paid to the PRO by the due date.
 Depending on the PRO thresholds, sellers may be subject to either a simplified or a more detailed reporting scheme.
 For further information, please contact your responsible PRO or your service partner.